 Another complication arises from the fact that wells from earlier days of conventional drilling were often unmapped.
 Consultants to the oil industry have documented these problems, stating that "we remain incapable of fully describing the complexity of the fracture, reservoir, and fluid flow regimes" (Vincent, 2009).
 With little information about their location, it is not uncommon for new bores to intersect nearby wells, releasing gas through old, deteriorated casings and providing a pathway for methane and fluids to migrate to the surface and into surrounding aquifers.
-The problem is compounded by the fact that depending on the geology of the area, fractures can extend "unexpectedly" over "very large distances" (Fisher, Wright & Davidson, 2005).
+The problem is compounded by the fact that depending on the geology of the area, fractures can extend "unexpectedly" over "very large distances" (Fisher et al., 2005).
+New wells with many lines can exacerbate the problems.

 The PA DEP is preparing rules to require operators to identify old wells.
-To expedite the process, the Department has recently begun a program to put old wells on a map, using historical data and aerial photography.
+To expedite the process, the Department has begun a program to put old wells on a map, using historical data and aerial photography.
 The goal is to merge the information into a digitized file that can be posted online for the use of drilling companies.
-A first draft is expected to be completed by the end of 2014, and the finished product should be done in mid-2016 (Legere, 2014).
+The finished product should be done in mid-2016 (Legere, 2014).